-Breast cancer is simply the disorderly and unmanageable control in the growth of cells in the breast.
+Breast cancer is simply the disorderly and unmanageable control of the growth of cells in the breast.
 Naturally, the cells in our bodies, including that of the breast, grow, die out, and are replaced by healthy ones as we grow; breast cancer, however, occurs when such growths mutate by exhibiting some genes and inhibiting other cells.

-The price for Golden Hypha is N13,750 and Reishi is N9,820 excluding cost of delivery.
+The price for Golden Hypha is N27,700, and Reishi is N19,800, excluding the cost of delivery.